MicrosoftDocs/cpp-docs.it-it/docs/standard-library/auto-ptr-class.md

 #### <a name="return-value"></a>Valore restituito

-Un riferimento a un oggetto di tipo `Type` di proprietà del puntatore.
+Riferimento a un oggetto di tipo `Type` a cui appartiene il puntatore.

 #### <a name="remarks"></a>Note